sxlijin/sxlijin.github.io/pages/library.md

 * [A Case Study in Community-Driven Software Adoption (2019)](https://static.googleusercontent.com/media/sre.google/en//static/pdf/CaseStudyInCommunityDrivenSoftwareDevelopment.pdf)

-  > Sisyphus’s creators themselves said its code
-  > quality was poor and its development had been bewilderingly cha‐
-  > otic.
-It had no schedule, no funded staff, no project management,
-  > and the design documentation was written months after the tool was
-  > operational.
-Yet after nine years of the dozens of different automated
-  > rollout tools developed at Google, Sisyphus was used by virtually all
-  > SRE teams and many developer teams
+  > Sisyphus’s creators themselves said its code quality was poor and its development had been bewilderingly chaotic.
+It had no schedule, no funded staff, no project management, and the design documentation was written months after the tool was operational.
+Yet after nine years of the dozens of different automated rollout tools developed at Google, Sisyphus was used by virtually all SRE teams and many developer teams

 * [The Hunt For The Missing Data Type (2024)](https://www.hillelwayne.com/post/graph-types/)